 Preparation:

 Leave the cherry tomatoes on the vine and wash them.
-Place on a tray and drizzle with olive oil, add one or two crushed garlic cloves, a sprig of thyme and a sprig of rosemary and sprinkle with a little brown sugar.
-Place in the oven at 100°C for 40 to 45 minutes.
+Place them on a baking sheet and drizzle with olive oil.
+Add one or two crushed garlic cloves, a sprig of thyme, and a sprig of rosemary, and sprinkle with a little brown sugar.
+Bake at 100°C for 40 to 45 minutes.

-Prepare the court bouillon.
-To do this, cut 1-2 shallots, the leek (the lower third approx.), half a fennel bulb and half a celeriac into rough pieces, two slices of lemon, 2 tablespoons of court bouillon powder, approx. 10 peppercorns, 200 ml of champagne vinegar and put half a liter of water in a pot.
-Bring to the boil briefly, then reduce the heat and let the whole thing simmer slowly so that everything is thoroughly absorbed.
+Make the court bouillon.
+To do this, roughly chop 1-2 shallots, the white part of the leek (approximately the bottom third), half a fennel bulb, and half a celeriac, two lemon slices, 2 tablespoons of court bouillon powder, about 10 peppercorns, 200 ml of champagne vinegar, and half a liter of water into a saucepan.
+Bring to a boil briefly, then reduce the heat and continue to simmer gently to allow everything to infuse.

-In the meantime, put a pot of water with a little salt to blanch.
+In the meantime, bring a pot of water with a little salt to the boil for blanching.

-Peel the carrots and the other half of the celeriac, wash the remaining leek and then cut everything into strips approx. 5 cm long, halve them and cut them into thin strips (Julienne, see picture 4).
-Once the blanching water is boiling, add the carrot julienne, 30 seconds later add the celery julienne.
-30 seconds later add the leek julienne and cook for another 5 seconds, then immediately drain everything into a sieve and rinse with cold water.
+Peel the carrots and the other half of the celeriac, wash the remaining leek, and then cut everything into approximately 5 cm long strips, halve them, and then cut them into thin julienne strips (see image 4).
+As soon as the blanching water boils, add the julienne carrots.
+30 seconds later, add the julienne celery.
+30 seconds later, add the julienne leek and cook for another 5 seconds.
+Then immediately drain everything in a colander and rinse with cold water.
 The vegetables should be al dente.
-New potatoes or boiled potatoes, which you should put on now, are a suitable side dish.
+New potatoes or boiled potatoes are a good side dish, and you should put them on the boil now.

-Now add a sprig of thyme and some parsley on the stem to the court bouillon, turn the heat up to medium until just before the boiling point.
-After about 5 minutes, remove the herbs, otherwise they will become bitter.
-Season the court bouillon to taste, if necessary add a little more court bouillon powder or vinegar.
-The stock should taste like a broth: aromatic and slightly sour.
-Now portion the fish and place it in the stock, let it simmer, but do not boil.
-The fish must be covered by the liquid.
-Depending on the size of the pieces, we recommend letting the fish simmer for 15 to 20 minutes.
+Now add a sprig of thyme and some parsley on the stem to the broth, increase heat to medium until just before boiling.
+After about 5 minutes, remove the herbs, as they will otherwise become bitter.
+Season the broth to taste, adding a little more broth powder or vinegar if desired.
+The broth should taste like a stock: aromatic and slightly acidic.
+Now portion out the fish and place it in the broth.
+Let it simmer, but do not boil.
+The fish should be covered by the broth.
+Depending on the size of the pieces, we recommend simmering the fish for 15 to 20 minutes.

-For the sauce: Now for the tarragon-mustard butter, peel 2 shallots and cut them into brunoise (finest cubes).
+For the sauce: Now for the tarragon-mustard butter, peel 2 shallots and cut into brunoise cubes.

-Sauté the shallot brunoise with a small piece of butter (approx. 1 tbsp), deglaze with a dash of court bouillon and a little white wine, then add approx. 2 tbsp of tarragon mustard and stir everything together.
-Add a few pieces (1 teaspoon each) of COLD butter and stir in until you get a nice, creamy consistency.
-Under no circumstances should you let the tarragon butter boil again, otherwise it will flocculate.
+Sauté the shallot brunoise with a small knob of butter (about 1 tbsp), deglaze with a dash of court bouillon and a little white wine, then add about 2 tbsp of tarragon mustard and mix everything together.
+Add a few pieces (1 tsp each) of cold butter and stir until a nice, creamy consistency is achieved.
+Do not allow the tarragon butter to return to a boil afterward, as it will curdle.

-Melt some butter in a pan, add the vegetable julienne and fry briefly until it is hot.
+Melt some butter in a pan, add the julienne vegetables, and toss briefly until hot.
 Season with salt and pepper.
-Bon appetite!
+Enjoy!